ANDRESPLASENCIABORJA/README-Generator/README.md

   ## Description

-  My motivation to build this project was to learn how to use back end technologies just as  node, npm, and inquirer to create an app that builds professional README files to all the developers that want one to describe their projects..
+  My motivation to build this project was to learn how to use back end technologies just as  node, npm, and inquirer to create an app that builds professional README files to all the developers that want one to describe their projects.

-  The reason to build this project is because i know how important is to have a professional README file in all the repositories of every single developer..
+  The reason to build this project is because i know how important is to have a professional README file in all the repositories of every single developer.

   Talking about the problem that this project solve is that usually developers do not have a guide of how to build a great README file so with this app the user is able to create a README with the guidance of step by step questions that encourage him or her to answer them to create a great README file.